Josh Hammond

-Josh Hammond (born July 24, 1998) is an American football wide receiver for the DC Defenders of the XFL.
-He played college football at Florida.
+Josh Hammond (born July 24, 1998) is an American former football wide receiver who is an offensive assistant for the Los Angeles Chargers of the National Football League (NFL).
+He played college football at Florida, and has also played for the Jacksonville Jaguars, Philadelphia Eagles, New England Patriots, Denver Broncos of the National Football League (NFL), and the DC Defenders of the United Football League (UFL).

 College career

 Hammond was a member of the Florida Gators for four seasons.
 He finished his collegiate career with 87 receptions for 1,138 yards and six touchdowns and 134 yards and two touchdowns rushing in 49 games played.

 Professional career

 Jacksonville Jaguars

 Hammond signed with the Jacksonville Jaguars as an undrafted free agent on April 25, 2020.
-He was waived on September 6, 2021, during final roster cuts and was re-signed to the practice squad the next day.
+He was waived on September 6, 2020, during final roster cuts and was re-signed to the practice squad the next day.
 Hammond remained on the practice squad for the 2020 season and signed a reserve/future contract with the Jaguars on January 4, 2021.
 He was cut by the Jaguars at the end of training camp on August 31, 2021, and was re-signed back to the team's practice squad.
 Hammond was elevated to the active roster on December 26, 2021, for the team's Week 16 game against the New York Jets and made his NFL debut in the game.
 He signed a reserve/future contract on January 10, 2022.
 He was waived on May 16, 2022.